MicrosoftDocs/architecture-center/docs/example-scenario/power-automate/power-automate-content.md

 ![Diagram showing the hub-and-spoke inspired Power Automate deployment topology.](media/power-automate.png)

+*Download a [Visio file](https://arch-center.azureedge.net/Power%20Automate%20Hub%20and%20Spoke.vsdx) of this architecture.*

 Azure hub-spoke network topology inspires this architecture.
 Power Platform [Solutions](/powerapps/maker/data-platform/solutions-overview) flows can invoke child flows from Solutions.
 Parent and child flows ease flow management by avoiding flows with hundreds of steps.

 This solution provisions a Power Automate *init flow* workflow for each SharePoint site.
+In the init flow, either a user or an event *initiates* a workflow.
 The init flow calls a *central flow* workflow, which runs all the actions that meet a business need.

 SharePoint Online and Power Platform support many geographic regions.
 Each region has a set of SharePoint Online sites.
 This *multi-geo* concept extends to the central flows.